greglandrum/RDKit_Paper/Text.md

 ## KNIME nodes

 An RDKit sub-project provides a set of open-source nodes for the open-source KNIME Analytics Platform (http://www.knime.org).
 These nodes, developed as a collaboration between the Novartis Institutes for BioMedical Research and KNIME.com (XXX cite UGM presentation) provide a broad spectrum of chemical functionality for use in KNIME workflows.
 This includes descriptor calculation, substructure search/filtering, chemical reactions, conformation generation, maximum common substructure, etc. The RDKit nodes also take advantage of KNIME's extension point architecture to provide chemical aggregation options (MCS-based) in the "Group By" node, easy usage of RDKit molecules and reactions from within KNIME's Python integration, and access to the full capabilities  of the RDKit Java wrappers from within the "Java Snippet" nodes.
-The RDKit KNIME nodes are part of KNIME's "trusted community" nodes (XXX cite KNME community site) and are available as a default installation option with the KNIME distribution.
+The RDKit KNIME nodes are part of KNIME's "trusted community" extensions (XXX cite KNME community site) and are available as a default installation option with the KNIME distribution.
 The core RDKit library is also used to provide chemical functionality within other KNIME community projects, including the Vernalis nodes (XXX cite) and the Erlwood nodes (XXX cite).

 ## PostgreSQL cartridge